 One of the standout upgrades for the Apple TV 4K (2021) was the ability to output a 4K HDR signal at 60 fps, making it an ideal streaming hub for gamers, sports fans, and action movie diehards.
-But there was one glaring miss in the HDR department, which is the exclusion of HDR10+, a standard supported by competitive streaming devices like the and .
-Thankfully, Apple took note of this, but as of right now, the only way to get HDR10+ on an Apple TV 4K is to upgrade to either version of the 2022 model.
+But there was one glaring miss in the HDR department, which is the exclusion of HDR10+, a standard supported by competitive streaming devices like theand .
+Thankfully, Apple took note of this, adding HDR10+ to both versions of the 2022 Apple TV 4K.

 HDR10+ is a pretty integral HDR format, too, especially for Samsung TV owners, allowing for higher maximum brightness output (when compared to HDR10), with peak metrics close to 4,000 nits, along with a more dynamic means of adjusting picture brightness, colors, and contrast.
-And while HDR10+ is still somewhat of a Samsung TV exclusive, that doesn’t mean we won’t be seeing the picture standard on other TVs a few months down the line.
+And while HDR10+ is still somewhat of a Samsung TV exclusive, although we are seeing more TVs supporting the standard, including from Hisense and TCL.

 One should also consider the fact that the Apple TV 4K (2022) rocks that A15 Bionic chip, which is going to have some impact on how efficiently the hardware can unpack various HDR and sound codecs, and if you purchase the top-shelf 128GB 2022 model and you’re plugged in for an Ethernet experience, all of this decoding will run even smoother.